How SpO₂ sensors (Pulse Oximeter) are useful in identifying Covid severity?

 When a person contracts Covid Pneumonia or silent pneumonia, there arises a mild to serious complication of Novel Covid virus infections around the lungs air sac.
 This condition inturn causes low blood oxygen levels, even with or without difficulty in breathing.

 This condition is known as Silent Hypoxia which is quite commonly occurring symptom of Covid.
 Here’s where SpO₂ sensors come into the picture to throw the spotlight on your oxygen level metrics even before your realisation on covid contraction.

 A Good SpO₂ sensor signals the abnormalities and warning risks of the covid patients.
 On the other hand, the detection of abnormal blood oxygen levels in Adults, Pediatrics, neonates and premature-neonates who have been affected by covid can be done using good pulse oximetry systems.

-The next question pops in minds “How accurately does SpO₂ sensors work?
+The next question pops in minds “How accurate are SpO₂ sensors"?

 The fairly accurate SpO₂ readings hold true specifically when best quality SpO₂ sensors are employed in any settings.
 The Pulse Oximetry Training Manual by World Health Organisation states that once the oximeter is clipped on the fingers, it must be given a 10 seconds time interval to obtain the best accurate readings, thus handling with utmost patience.